Health Tanzania - Adolescent health - Enfants du Monde Health Tanzania - Adolescent health - Enfants du Monde

 ***2015 UNESCO report entitled « L’éducation sexuelle complète : Nouvelles données, leçons et pratiques – Étude mondiale 2015 »

-To identify the needs of young people as well as the restrictions and taboos related to sexuality, Enfants du Monde will first conduct interviews in the local language with adolescents, educators, parents, teachers and the village community.
+To identify young people’s needs and the barriers and taboos surrounding sexuality, Enfants du Monde will first conduct interviews in the local language with adolescents, educators, parents, teachers and the village community.

-Main achievements in 2022
+Main Achievements in 2022

-- Develop a training approach based on the knowledge of young people and the community to better convey scientific knowledge and prevention messages
+• Develop a training approach based on the knowledge of young people and the community to better convey scientific knowledge and prevention messages;

-- Needs assessment through an analysis of health centre facilities and a patient survey
+• Needs assessment through an analysis of health centre facilities and a patient survey;

-- Training and supervision of health workers
+• Training and mentoring of health workers;

-- Renovation of adolescent health corners and introduction of a patient satisfaction tool in health centres
+• Renovation of adolescent health corners and introduction of a patient satisfaction tool in health centres.

-Latest news
+Latest News

-Contact our team
+Contact our Team

 In Switzerland